Shirajuki/shirajuki.github.io/src/content/blog/equinor-ctf-2024-shop-6/index.md

 #### Forms

 According to the Next.js documentation, the main way to use Server Actions is via an HTML `<form>` element with the `action` prop.
-When the form is submitted, Next.js automatically sends the data using the [FormDate Web API](https://developer.mozilla.org/en-US/docs/Web/API/FormData), allowing the action to handle and extract data from the form fields through a FormData object.
+When the form is submitted, Next.js automatically sends the data using the [FormData Web API](https://developer.mozilla.org/en-US/docs/Web/API/FormData), allowing the action to handle and extract data from the form fields through a FormData object.
 More details on its usage can be found here: https://nextjs.org/docs/14/app/building-your-application/data-fetching/server-actions-and-mutations#forms

 An important note is that when invoked this way, the Server Action must either strictly accept only FormData as its first parameter or none at all.
 This constraint ensures that data can be handled correctly when passed via the form submission.